onty/blog-content/content/HomeServer/CSGO-Server-FreeBSD-13.md

 WWW: https://github.com/shkhln/linuxulator-steam-utils
 ```

-The answer is because, while the `steam` client is 64 bit, the game itself (e.g CS GO) runs on 32 bit mode, so we will eventually need it later on when we run the game server.
+The answer is because while the `steam` client is 64 bit, the game itself (e.g CS GO) runs on 32 bit mode, so we will eventually need it later on when we run the game server.

-Load the kernel module by sing `kldload` command :
+Load the kernel module by using `kldload` command :

 ```bash